 - what infections you've had in the past, for example chickenpox or measles

 - when you had contact with the person who may have an infectious disease

 Your test results will usually be available at your next clinic visit.

-If any health issues are found, you'll be contacted as soon as possible and be given advice and care.
+If any issues are found, your healthcare team will contact you as soon as possible and you'll receive advice and care.

 Sometimes tests are routinely repeated later in pregnancy.
-Occasionally technical problems can occur and you will be asked to have another sample taken.
+Occasionally technical problems can occur and you'll be asked to have another sample taken.